 We’d all love to gaze into a crystal ball that shows not just the future, but how to get there.
 In lieu of fortune telling, focus on preparation through people.
 That requires a mindset that revolves around employee experience.

-Transcenders say their training changes have made their people more innovative; their companies rely less on outside contractors or new hires to drive their digital strategy.
+Transcenders say their training changes have made their people focused and innovative — and more able to help drive their company’s digital strategy.

-Current technologies and job roles may become obsolete but if you focus on helping your employees think and work more agilely, they can add value to the organization as roles shift.
-What’s more, they’ll be able to drive business and apply the skills they’ve got to bring more ideas and innovative solutions to the table.
-They won’t all be big successes, but the key is to give people the tools they need—and empower them to use them.
+Focus on helping your employees think and work more agilely, so they can add value to the organization as roles and consumer demands shift.
+What’s more, they’ll be able to apply the skills they’ve got to pivot quickly and bring more ideas and innovative solutions to the table faster.
+They won’t all be big successes, but the key is to give people the tools they need — and empower them to use them.

 Putting the “co” in collaboration

 Global consumer goods company Unilever is upskilling employees by the thousands, but understands that’s just a start.

 Combined, these initiatives make up a signiﬁcant focus on learning and experimenting for the 90-year-old company and allowed Unilever to quickly adapt in 2020.

 “Change starts with employees: how they collaborate, how they adopt and adapt to different processes, and how they take on new challenges.”

 Employee input and innovation have a direct impact on customer experience.
 That’s one reason food and beverage giant Nestlé rolled out InGenius, an employee-driven innovation accelerator.
 InGenius incentivizes employees to share ideas via a crowdsourcing platform where other staff can vote and join internal teams to help transform these suggestions into reality.
 The most popular innovations go through an expert panel and are fast-tracked through incubation, business case, and a funds pitch.